North Beach, San Francisco: History

-In 1890, Elizabeth Ashe and Alice Griffith founded what would become the Telegraph Hill Neighborhood Center to help fight illness, illiteracy and poor conditions in North Beach and lobbied hard for better recreation opportunities for neighborhood children.
+In 1890, Elizabeth Ashe and Alice Griffith founded a settlement house that would become the Telegraph Hill Neighborhood Center to help fight illness, illiteracy and poor conditions in North Beach and lobbied hard for better recreation opportunities for neighborhood children.
 In 1907, the city formed its first playground commission with the idea of carving out space for recreation areas specifically for kids.
 The first playground commission picked two sites, including the North Beach Playground.
 The plan included an outdoor swimming pool, which was financed by diverting funds from a fire department cistern planned for Powell and Lombard, perhaps the first publicly financed public pool in the city.
 In 1910, the North Beach playground and pool was constructed.
 The three youngest of the nine DiMaggio kids, Vince, Joe and Dom, grew up playing baseball there in the 1920s and became professional baseball players.